Around the world, there’s always one derby you immediately identify with a country or league.

 In the Premier League, it’s Manchester United vs. Manchester City or Liverpool.
 For Serie A, it’s AC Milan vs. Inter Milan.
 Head to LaLiga, it’s Real Madrid vs. Barcelona.
 Take the Bundesliga, it’s Bayern Munich vs. Borussia Dortmund.
 Go to Argentina, it’s River Plate vs. Boca Juniors.

 Sure, other rivalries have a case.
 When I was playing, the Hudson River Derby was it because I was right in the thick of New York Red Bulls vs. New York City FC.
 Seattle Sounders and Portland Timbers fans would probably like a word.
 Same with FC Cincinnati and Columbus Crew supporters.
-But even now, I can admit LAFC-LA Galaxy is the best by far.
+But even now, I can admit that LAFC-LA Galaxy is the best by far.

 Derby fuel